 When you trace this issue back to its root cause, it is often the result of a lack of clear processes, a lack of training and ineffective site performance measures.
 While we have seen clear standards shown to us at head office, it can often be the case that these aren’t filtered down or are applied differently in each business unit or even site.
 If they are provided to the trades, they are often just handed over on a piece of paper, without much training or instruction about what they expect.

 This, coupled with the way that sites are often measured – with a focus on the number of units completed instead of process adherence, number of issues or rework created – means that trades are often incentivised to complete their tasks as quickly as possible without as much focus on the way they leave the units after they’re finished.

 As Management guru Peter Drucker said, “What gets measured gets managed”, and this is a great example of that.

 A Model To Help You Think About Protection Methods:

 This model is tried and tested, and we’ve used it across the construction industry to help our clients minimise accidental damage caused to their sites.
 So what is it, and how can you use it to help minimise the unnecessary damage to your sites?

 Below is the overview of the PMI mistake-proofing methodology:

-- Eliminate: To start with you want to look at what you can do to remove the need for protection entirely.
-For example, can you change the order that your trades go into each unit to minimise potential damage.
+- Eliminate: To start with, you want to look at what you can do to remove the need for protection entirely.
+For example, can you change the order in which your trades go into each unit to minimise potential damage?